kevinfarrugia/react-recipes/recipes/property-pattern.md

 }
 ```

-When you apply this pattern across several components, it makes it easy to bind each of them to different parts of the state:
+When you apply this pattern across several components, it makes it easy to bind each of them to different parts of the state, such as in the example below, which maps different types of UI controls to values in the state:

 ```jsx
 	render() {